videojs/mux.js/README.md

 transmuxer.flush();
 ```

-Above we are adding in the initSegment (ftyp/moov) to our data array before appending to the MSE Source Buffer.
+Above we are adding in the `initSegment` (ftyp/moov) to our data array before appending to the MSE Source Buffer.

-This is required for the first part of data we append to the MSE Source Buffer but we will omit the initSegment for our remaining chunks (moof/mdat)'s of video we are going to append to our Source Buffer.
+This is required for the first part of data we append to the MSE Source Buffer, but we will omit the `initSegment` for our remaining chunks (moof/mdat)'s of video we are going to append to our Source Buffer.

-In the case of appending additional segments after your first segment we will just need to use the following event listener anonymous function.
+In the case of appending additional segments after your first segment we will just need to use the following event listener anonymous function:

 ```js
 transmuxer.on('data', function(segment){